bytesbydave/algorithms/Qustions/javascript.md

 ### How to make a single page app SEO friendly

 - can use server side rendering to ensure search engines can index your website
-- SSR involves renderiung the initial HTML of the page on the server before sending it to the client
+- SSR involves rendering the initial HTML of the page on the server before sending it to the client

+### Explain Object Oriented Programming

+### Explain Functional Programming